IsaJafarov/WALA-Python-implementation/README.md

 Due to some unsolvable issues regarding dependencies, the project code has been written in the library.
 It includes all the classes in the *custom* package.

-The Python scripts are in the *cast-python3/src/main/resources folder*.
+The Python scripts are in the *cast-python3/src/main/resources* folder.
 The scripts can be replaced with another project files.